ferrarif1/RoundOneLeger/README.en.md

 # RoundOneLeger

 ## Overview
 RoundOneLeger is a full-stack asset ledger system that centralizes inventory for IP addresses, devices, personnel, and supporting audit data.
-The backend is written in Go with a Gin-compatible router while the frontend uses React and Tailwind-style utilities to deliver an Eidos-inspired admin experience.
+The backend is written in Go with a Gin-compatible router while the frontend uses React and Tailwind-style utilities.

 ## Key Features
 - **Ledger management APIs** for IPs, devices, personnel, and systems with support for manual CRUD, ordering, and tag metadata.